theatman/Burnt-Victim-Hackable-Machine/README.md

 GETTING STARTED

 1. Download the OVA file.
+(Link below)
 2. Export OVA into VirtualBox or VMWare.
 3. Make sure that Network Settings on your VM for the machine are set as "Host-only adapter."